-University Counseling Services (UCS) offers a wide variety of free therapy groups and psycho-educational workshops to currently enrolled students.
-Trained counselors facilitate groups and workshops in order to meet both the personal and academic needs of our students.
+University Counseling Services (UCS) offers a wide variety of free group treatment, including wellness workshops, support groups, and therapy groups and psycho-educational workshops, to currently enrolled students.
+Therapists facilitate a wide variety of groups and workshops in order to meet both the personal and academic needs of our students.
 Groups and workshops can offer solutions to challenges you are facing in a different way than individual counseling.

 Below are some common questions about group counseling and workshops.